 Even if you’re hesitant to offer your services, the more you present yourself as a brand and a professional service, the more leads you’ll collect, building your client list and your savings account.
 “If you’d like to be doing more corporate work, reach out to those in your network who might know someone who needs what you do.
 Send cold letters of introduction or ask to be introduced by a mutual connection.
 Don’t wait until your workload runs dry to start networking,” she shares.
 “Keep in touch with potential clients so you stay at the top of their radar.
 Even if they don’t need your skills at the moment, they’ll think of you when they do.”

 And when they reach out to you with a contract opportunity?
 Be adamant about your rates and what makes the most sense for your working style.
 For Franklin, that means asking for a project rate, instead of an hourly one, with corporate clients.
-“It gives the client piece of mind because they know exactly how much money they’ll be spending, and, it encourages you to work smart.
+“It gives the client peace of mind because they know exactly how much money they’ll be spending, and, it encourages you to work smart.
 When you price by the hour, you make less money the faster or better you get.
 Hourly billing means that your financial incentives and that of your client are at odds: You can earn more by being slow, but the client pays more for that inefficiency,” she explains.

 Consider ‘freelancing’ as a full-time job.

 As I’m about to submit this story, I’m overlooking a pool in Cartagena, Colombia, where I’d definitely rather be sipping on a piña colada than working.
 Even so, I wouldn’t trade my ability to share stories with the world for anything.
 So even when I’m traveling, I’m working around 30 hours a week, sometimes more or less, depending on the month.
 And though my office might changes consistently, I treat my freelancing career like a full-time gig.